Dos and Don’ts of Building a WordPress Theme

 8 Have a good theme options page

 This is important for the previous point as well – theme customization options largely depend on a good theme options page.
-This page allows users to change the design and the functionality of a theme without having to bother with HTML or CSS.
+This page allows users to change the design and functionality of a theme without having to bother with HTML or CSS.
 Obviously, this is something that less skilled users will greatly appreciate.

 The best premium themes often come with a wide range of theme options, sometimes extending to several pages.
 As for what to include, try to think of what your users would really need or want and make sure to label all settings clearly and intuitively.

 You can have a monster of a theme with superior design, premium plugins, and extensive customization options, but if you don’t have a good support system in place, your theme is going to sink.

 In case your theme becomes popular, and hopefully, it will, you will be facing a lot (and we mean a lot) of queries, and let’s not forget presale questions.
 It is essential to always stay on top of this.
 If your customers are left waiting, alone with their problem, you will be facing negative reviews and poor ratings, which will affect your sales tremendously.